 - Conducting a data privacy risk assessment to identify weaknesses.

-- Establishing a baseline to capture the totality of the organization’s privacy commitments, especially to customers.
+- Establishing a baseline to capture the totality of the organisation’s privacy commitments, especially to customers.

 - Managing change to ensure that data privacy is a strategic priority for the business and embedded in the culture.

 - Maintaining clearly verifiable and readily accessible documentation of data privacy plans and processes.

 Finally, there will be no shortage of politically charged issues in the post-pandemic period, and in many cases, a quick resolution may be difficult to find.
 For prudent tech companies, the best way to prepare for the increase or change in regulations that will impact their business is to focus on developing and managing their compliance functions with the same level of intensity and ingenuity with which management often approach improvements to core operating processes — actions that have created the incredible wealth, power and success they enjoy today.